deeplearning4j/deeplearning4j/quickstart.md

         $ cd dl4j-examples/
         $ mvn clean install

 2. Open IntelliJ and choose Import Project.
 Then select the main 'dl4j-examples' directory.
-(Note that it is dl4j-0.4-examples on pictures, that is an outdated repository name, you should use dl4j-examples everywhere).
+(Note: the example in the illustration below refers to an outdated repository named dl4j-0.4-examples.
+However, the repository that you will download and install will be called dl4j-examples).

 ![select directory](./img/Install_IntJ_1.png)